VariantSync/patching-with-matching-eval/README.md

 ## Content
 Our implementation of mpatch was written in Rust and can be found under [mpatch](mpatch).
-In its [README](mpatch/README.md), you can also find instructions on how to generate the documentation for mpatch.
+In its [README](mpatch/README.md), you can also find instructions on how to generate the documentation for mpatch, which can also be found under [mpatch/doc](mpatch/doc/mpatch/index.html)

 The implementation of our evaluation setup can be found in the Java and Kotlin sources in the [src](src/main) folder.
 The main file of the evaluation is [PatcherEvaluationMain.kt](src/main/kotlin/org/variantsync/evaluation/PatcherEvaluationMain.kt).